mtahafarooq/mtahafarooq.github.io/aboutme.md

 #### Achievements/Tasks

-* Assisted senior Frontend Developers in designing application and gained skills in aligning designs with client requirements.
+* Assisted senior Frontend Developers in designing application and gained skills in aligning designs with client requirements
-* Learned to interact with clients, present designs and handle feedback at work.
+* Learned to interact with clients, present designs and handle feedback at work
-* Helped senior developers in debugging their codes to improve website performance and user experience.
+* Helped senior developers in debugging their codes to improve website performance and user experience
-* Contributed new navigation features using Google Maps API to augment the navigation experience for the end user,.
+* Contributed new navigation features using Google Maps API to augment the navigation experience for the end user

 #### Tools & Technologies
 PHP | Drupal 7 | Vagrant | MYSQL | Debugging using Chrome Developers Tools
 <br>

- # Achievements & Certificates
+#Achievements & Certificates
 ### Agile with Atlassian Jira, Atlasian
 Coursera Verified Certificate, License [MC36WSY42TWB](https://www.coursera.org/account/accomplishments/certificate/MC36WSY42TWB)